 - Can access to information be restricted?

-- How will possible duplicates entries on the HPI be resolved?
+- How are possible duplicates entries on the HPI being resolved?

-- Impact of the HPI on key stakeholders
+- Impact of the HPI for key stakeholders

 - Obtaining more information about the HPI

-The Health Practitioner Index (HPI) is a national database holding information to identify health practitioners.
+The Health Provider Index (HPI) is a national database holding information to identify health providers.
 The HPI comprises three separate indexes for:

-- it will establish a sound basis for identifying sector participants when communicating electronically with sector agencies
+- it has established a sound basis for identifying sector participants when communicating electronically with sector agencies

-- trusted identity and qualification information will be made available and can be used by sector agencies to conform to established health information security and privacy guidelines
+- trusted identity and qualification information is made available and can be used by sector agencies to conform to established health information security and privacy guidelines

 - conformance with the wider New Zealand eGovernment guidelines will be achieved as HPI technologies are integrated over the next few years into applications across the sector.

-Responsible Authorities listed in the Health Practitioner Competence Assurance Act are:
+The HPI currently includes practitioners registered with the following Responsible Authorities (as defined in the Health Practitioners Competence Assurance Act 2003):